 Some of the main channels we recommend for business are Facebook, Twitter, Instagram, Google+, Linkedin, and Pinterest.
 There are also social networks of their own for different industries that you may want to look into.
 These are often communities, chat boards, and microsites focused on niche industries and can be great to have a presence on.
 If you’re interested in learning more about using social media for business, check out our beginner’s guide here.

 Social media ads are also something you should familiarize yourself with as a digital marketer beginner.
-Social ads have become a very powerful way to quickly reach your audience and turn your social media audience into a money making or lead generation machine!
+Social ads have become a very powerful way to quickly reach your target audience and turn your social media audience into a money making or lead generation machine!
 For many businesses, social media ads on Facebook, Instagram, or LinkedIn provide great ways to target highly segmented audiences that may be very hard to reach otherwise.
 Disclaimer: running these ads can sometimes be very complicated.
 Also, because they are so new, it is hard to find experts with proven track records of success with running these ads.

 Wrapping Things Up